Kimchi Fried Rice (Kimchi Bokkeumbap)

 • Measuring the kimchi juice: I recommend squeezing the juice out of the kimchi into a separate container to measure it.
 This way, the kimchi loses some of its wetness, so it’s more likely to “brown” and caramelize for a “deeper” flavor.

-Read the blog post for more tips.
+Read the blog post for more tips and optional add-ins and variations.

 Course: Breakfast, Brunch, Main, Side